siderolabs/talos/website/content/v1.12/reference/cli.md

-      --kubernetes-version string                desired kubernetes version to run (default "1.34.1") --memory-controlplanes string(mb,gb)       the limit on memory usage for each control plane/VM (default 2.0GiB) --memory-workers string(mb,gb)             the limit on memory usage for each worker/VM (default 2.0GiB) --schematic-id string                      image factory schematic id (defaults to an empty schematic) --talos-version string                     the desired talos version (default "latest") --talosconfig-destination string           The location to save the generated Talos configuration file to.
+      --kubernetes-version string                desired kubernetes version to run (default "1.34.1") --memory-controlplanes string(mb,gb)       the limit on memory usage for each control plane/VM (default 2.0GiB) --memory-workers string(mb,gb)             the limit on memory usage for each worker/VM (default 2.0GiB) --omni-api-endpoint string                 the Omni API endpoint (must include a scheme, a port and a join token) --presets strings                          list of presets to apply (default [iso]) --schematic-id string                      image factory schematic id (defaults to an empty schematic) --talos-version string                     the desired talos version (default "latest") --talosconfig-destination string           The location to save the generated Talos configuration file to.
 Defaults to 'TALOSCONFIG' env variable if set, otherwise '$HOME/.talos/config' and '/var/run/secrets/talos.dev/config' in order.